Rigdon/voyager/docs/reference/voyager_haproxy-controller.md

   -b, --boot-cmd string              Bash script that will be run on every change of the file
-      --burst int                    The maximum burst for throttle (default 1000000) -c, --cloud-provider string        Name of cloud provider -h, --help                         help for tls-mounter
+      --burst int                    The maximum burst for throttle (default 1000000) -c, --cloud-provider string        Name of cloud provider -h, --help                         help for haproxy-controller
       --ingress-api-version string   API version of ingress resource --ingress-name string          Name of ingress resource
       --init-only                    If true, exits after initial tls mount